Cervical cancer

 - bleeding after sex

-- bleeding outside of your normal periods
+- bleeding between your normal periods

 - new bleeding after the menopause